Moving from New York City to Boston

 Boston has more top-rated hospitals and doctors than any other city in the country.
 People come to Boston from all over the world to access it’s health care.
 Some of it’s top-rated hospitals include Massachusetts General Hospital, Boston Children’s Hospital, Dana Farber Cancer Institute, Massachusetts Eye and Ear Infirmary, and Brigham and Women’s Hospital.
 This means incredible employment opportunities for those in the healthcare industry and access to world class health care for patients.

 For those moving with families, it’s always beneficial to live in a city with excellent education.
 Some of the top-rated colleges and universities in the country are located in Boston, including Harvard University, Berklee College of Music, Boston College, Boston University, and the Massachusetts Institute of Technology (MIT).
-Also, just 16 miles from Boston is Wellesly, which consistently ranks as one of the highest educated towns in America.
+Also, just 16 miles from Boston is Wellesley, which consistently ranks as one of the highest educated towns in America.

 Beautiful Change of Seasons